Webalizer on Debian 5 (Lenny)

 This guide has been deprecated and is no longer being maintained.

 Webalizer is an industry standard statistics generation tool.
 It is useful to analyze traffic to your web server while still remaining lightweight enough not to hinder performance.
 Webalizer can even identify your user base using GeoIP services.

-We assume you’ve followed the steps outlined in our getting started guide.
+We assume you’ve followed the steps outlined in our Setting Up and Securing a Compute Instance.
 All configuration will be performed in a terminal session; make sure you’re logged into your Linode as root via SSH.
 We’ll also be installing the Apache 2 web server with very minimal configuration.
 If you already have Apache installed and configured, feel free to skip these steps.
 If this is your first time installing Apache on this Linode, make sure to read the installation guide for additional guidance.

 Before you begin installing and configuring the components described in this guide, please make sure you’ve followed our instructions for setting your hostname.
 Issue the following commands to make sure it is set properly:

 The first command should show your short hostname, and the second should show your fully qualified domain name (FQDN).

 Make sure your package repositories and installed programs are up to date by issuing the following commands: